mostley/handplotter/software/ArduinoFirmware/README.md

 Calculates the new pen offset from the previous and current absolute orientation and the current path.

+# InverseKinematicSolver

+solves the IK.

 # MotorController

-Translates the pen offset into motor commands by solving the IK.
+Moves the motors to their intended positions.